 - Prep the walls.
 Make sure they are clean and dry.
 If your walls are textured you may need to smooth them out like I did with Plaster of Paris.
-If they are already smooth you can clean them with TSP Cleaner and apply the planks once the walls are completely dry.
+If they are already smooth you can clean them with teaspoon Cleaner and apply the planks once the walls are completely dry.

 - Measure the wall and make sure the ceiling and floor are level.
 Use a level and make chalk lines if necessary to guide you as you apply the planks to the walls.